 The resultant of liberalization and technology advancement is today’s dynamic international business environment.
 Financial management for a domestic business and an international business is as dramatically different as the opportunities in the two.
 The meaning and objective of financial management do not change in international financial management but the dimensions and dynamics change drastically.

-Difference between International and Domestic Financial Management:
+Difference between Domestic and International Financial Management

 Four major facets which differentiate international financial management from domestic financial management are an introduction of foreign currency, political risk and market imperfections and enhanced opportunity set.

-Foreign Exchange: It’s an additional risk which a finance manager is required to cater to under an International Financial Management setting.
+It’s an additional risk which a finance manager is required to cater to under an International Financial Management setting.
 Foreign exchange risk refers to the risk of fluctuating prices of currency which has the potential to convert a profitable deal into a loss making one.

-Political Risks: Political risk may include any change in the economic environment of the country viz.
+Political risk may include any change in the economic environment of the country viz.
 Taxation Rules, Contract Act etc. It is pertaining to the government of a country which can anytime change the rules of the game in an unexpected manner.

-Enhanced Opportunity Set: By doing business in other than native countries, a business expands its chances of reaping fruits of different taste.
+By doing business in other than native countries, a business expands its chances of reaping fruits of different taste.
 Not only does it enhances the opportunity for the business but also diversifies the overall risk of a business.

 Just like domestic financial management, the goal of International Finance is also to maximize the shareholder’s wealth.
 The goal is not only is limited to the ‘Shareholders’ but extends to all ‘Stakeholders’ viz. employees, suppliers, customers etc. No goal can be achieved without achieving welfare of shareholders.
 In other words, maximizing shareholder’s wealth would mean maximizing the price of the share.
 Here again comes a question, whether in which currency should the value of the share be maximized?
 This is an important decision to be taken by the management of the organization.